San Marcos Growers LogoSan Marcos Growers

 Handroanthus impetiginosus (Lavender Trumpet Tree) - A semi-evergreen tree that grows 20-30 feet tall with a gray fissured trunk and palmately-lobed leaves divided into as many as seven leaflets radiating outward.
 The pink trumpet flowers have a white throat with yellow stripes and blooms in large clusters in the spring just before the new foliage emerges.
 As a young tree, it may not bloom but when it does it often is spectacular.
 Give this tree full sun and regular to occasional watering, though we have seen it growing in fairly dry situations here in Santa Barbara.
 Hardy to 20-25 ° F or a little less.
 This plant was not damaged in our garden for the short duration low temperature or 18 ° F that we got in December 1990.
 Tabebuia impetiginosa comes from northern Mexico south to northern Argentina where it is a common tree in Argentina's northeastern region.
 It also has the common names of Pink Ipe or Pink Lapacho.
 In 2007 studies on the genus Tabebuia determined it to be polyphyletic (because as it has stood it includes Crescentia, Spirotecoma, and Ekmanianthe) with the solution being to split some members of the genus, including the two species commonly grown in California, into the new genus Handroanthus.
 Plants so separated can be distinguished from true Tabebuia based on the fact that they all have minute hairs on the leaves and flowers.
 Because of this, Tabebuia chrysotricha becomes Handroanthus chrysotrichus, and Tabebuia impetiginosa becomes Handroanthus impetiginosus.
 The genus name comes from a combination of 'Handro', for a 20th century Brazilian botanist Oswaldo Handro and 'anthos' from Latin for flower.
 More recent study of the Tabebuia group indicates the name Tabebuia impetiginosa (now Handroanthus impetiginosus) that this plant commonly cultivated in California has been called, was misapplied and in fact these plants are Handroanthus heptaphyllus, a tree that grows in the high forest watershed of the Paraná River, Paraguay River and the Uruguay River and is commonly called the Black Lapacho.

-This information about Handroanthus impetiginosus displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Handroanthus impetiginosus displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]